YonSci/gdp-nowcasting-ml/_episodes/08-acquiring-google-trends-data.md

 Google Trends data is valuable for various applications, including `market research`, `forecasting`, `sentiment analysis`, and `academic research`.
 By analyzing trends, businesses and researchers can identify patterns, understand user behavior, and make informed decisions based on public interest.

+In this project, Google Trends data is used as real-time survey of public sentiment that people's search behavior on Google reflects their current economic situation and concerns.
+Google Trends help us to know how people are feeling about the economy.

+For example, during economic booms, consumer confidence is high, leading to increased searches for terms like "loans," "investment opportunities," or "luxury goods."
+On the other hand, economic downturns (economic crisis) trigger a shift in search behavior towards terms like "unemployment benefits," "debt consolidation," "budgeting tips," or "frugal living."
+By analyzing these trends, economists can get a sense of how people are feeling about the economy.
+Essentially, Google Trends provides a real-time window into public sentiment and economic concerns, potentially providing early warnings of economic shifts.
+When combined with other economic data, it becomes a valuable tool for economists and policymakers.

+Advantages:

+- `Near real-time`: Google Trends data offers near real-time insights, potentially leading to faster detection of economic changes compared to traditional indicators with reporting lags.

+- `Granularity`: Search data can be geographically specific, allowing for analysis at national or even regional levels.

+- `Complementary Data Source`: Google Trends data can be integrated with traditional economic indicators to create a more comprehensive picture of the current economic state.

+Limitations:

+ - `Causality Challenges`: Correlation doesn't equal causation.
+Increased searches for "loans" might not directly cause a GDP rise, but could reflect underlying economic conditions.

+ - Sentiment vs. Reality: Search behavior might not always reflect actual economic activity.
+For example, a surge in searches for "unemployment benefits" could indicate a perceived economic downturn, not necessarily a confirmed one.

+ - `External Factors`: Google Trends data needs to be considered alongside other factors like government policies, international trade, and natural disasters for a holistic view.

 Key features of Google Trends data include:

 - `Interest Over Time`: Displays how search interest in a term changes over a specific period.